top of page

-How can I purchase a team to take part in the Mental Health World Cup?
+How can I play in the Mental Health World Cup?

-What happens if the teams are sold out?
+What happens if there are no spaces left?

 What happens if I fall short of our fundraising target?